Affiliate links on Android Authority may earn us a commission. Learn more.

 Check out some benchmark scores below to see how it fares from an objective point of view:

-Looking at these totals compared to the Galaxy S20 from last year, we’re seeing about a 15% jump.
+Looking at these totals compared to the Galaxy S20, we’re seeing about a 15% jump.
 Considering how fast 2020’s flagship Snapdragon 865 chipset already was, a double-digit move forward is nothing to sneer at.
 Simply put, this phone will cut through your daily smartphone processing needs like a hot knife through butter.

 Granted, you are losing out on additional RAM options this year when compared to the devices of last year’s lineup.
 This really shouldn’t make too much of a difference for most people, though, as 8GB is plenty for a smartphone.
 Chances are good that if you really need more RAM, you shouldn’t be buying this phone anyway — that’s what the S21 Ultra is for.